rjolly/linoleum/readme.txt

 Useful libraries

-  org.bouncycastle#bcpg-jdk15;1.45	The Bouncy Castle Java API for handling the OpenPGP protocol mstor#mstor;0.9.9			A JavaMail provider for persistent email storage
+  org.bouncycastle#bcpg-jdk15;1.45			The Bouncy Castle Java API for handling the OpenPGP protocol mstor#mstor;0.9.9					A JavaMail provider for persistent email storage commons-io#commons-io;2.4				The Apache Commons IO library com.googlecode.java-diff-utils#diffutils;1.3.0	The DiffUtils library for computing diffs in Java org.scala-lang#scala-compiler;2.12.0			Script engine for the Scala Programming Language (requires Java 8)